FREQUENTLY ASKED QUESTIONS?

 You then do Module 2 and then Module 4.

-It has another sinister effect- if entry into the profession is the result of a “cheap” and inadequate course the participators do not hold themselves or their profession in any esteem.
+It has another sinister effect: if entry into the profession is the result of “cheap” and inadequate courses, the participants do not hold themselves or their profession in any esteem.

 It pains me to see that many are not educated or transformed by a course of study which should be absorbed into their being.
 Transformation takes time.

-And a transformative course of study should result in the attitudes, skills and knowledge which distinguish a professional celebrant from obvious amateurs and learners – (unethically) dealing with people in grief and ritualistic need.
+And a transformative course of study should result in the attitudes, skills, and knowledge that distinguish a professional celebrant from obvious amateurs and learners—(unethically) dealing with people in grief and ritualistic need.

 5) Refund Policy.

-Once a student pays for one or more modules, and has received the Distance Education course materials they are deemed to have started the course and so no refund is payable.
-If a student pays fees for more than one module and then wishes to cease the study within the thirteen weeks (three months) allowed for each module, the college will not refund the fees for the first module but will refund the amount for all other accredited modules paid for less $100 per module administration fees.
+Once a student pays for one or more modules and has received the distance education course materials, they are deemed to have started the course, and so no refund is payable.
+If a student pays fees for more than one module and then wishes to cease the study within the thirteen weeks (three months) allowed for each module, the college will not refund the fees for the first module but will refund the amount for all other accredited modules paid for less $150 per module in administration fees.

-The time allowed for each Module is 13 weeks.
-No refund will be given if a student withdraws after the 13 weeks allowed for the Module has commenced, unless they have taken advantage of the two exceptions stated above.
+The time allowed for each module is 13 weeks.
+No refund will be given if a student withdraws after the 13 weeks allowed for the module have commenced, unless they have taken advantage of the two exceptions stated above.